robinrottier/github-actions/README.md

 Notes:
 - "powershell" seems to "just work" on GH runner instances (..that weve used i.e. ubuntu)
+- these actions are simple yml defintions defering to powershell script to do the actual work
 - GITHUB uploading acheived simply using the "gh" tool preinstalled on the github runner image, again seems to "just work" so long as github token is set
 - Logic within the powershell scripts is tested using pester...to execute those test you'll need "import-module pester -f" to force upgrade to v5.
 Have not yet included those tests in this repo workflow, to do.